nodejs/node/doc/api/process.md

   rejection or from an synchronous error.
 Can either be `'uncaughtException'` or `'unhandledRejection'`.
-The latter is only used in conjunction with the [`--unhandled-rejections`][] flag set to `strict` or `throw` and an unhandled rejection, or when the entry point is an ES module.
+The latter is only used in conjunction with the [`--unhandled-rejections`][] flag set to `strict` or `throw` and an unhandled rejection, or when a rejection happens in the ES module static loading phase.

 The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js